HeatherRemacle/exchangelabops/plays/play7.md

 -	Do your release and change management processes align with the platform update cadence?
 -	Review the defect log
     - Have the processes that you put in place reduced the time it takes to remediate these defects?
-    - The aim is to identify in the early development stage of [play 4](/CITZ-IMB-playbook/play4)
+    - The aim is to identify in this the early development stage of [play 4](/CITZ-IMB-playbook/play4)
     - Late stage remediation takes away from new feature development and delivery

 ### Guidance to Consider